aurzola/s60/README.md

  Code for the server: pc/charserver

-If Python complains about not having enough memory loading an img edit it in the phone itself save, and use that file.
+If Python complains about not having enough memory loading an image edit it on the phone save, and use that file.
+To make the phone less picky upon connections, Put sim cards to get it out of disconnected mode, define one wlan default access point for internet.

 # s60
 How to Build Compatible Python 2.5 2.6